Before the lesson

 Pupils needing extra support:

-May need additional support with writing about the experiences and issues that the family may be experiencing.
+May need additional support with writing about the experiences and Problems that need resolving or working through. that the The people you are related to by blood (your mother, father, siblings, grandparents, cousins etc.) or by marriage (husband or wife)…. may be experiencing.
 Asking them to focus on the issues that the children may be experiencing first as these will be more familiar to them.
-These children could be placed together in a group and working with you or another adult.
+These children could be placed together in a A number of people who are gathered together. and working with you or another adult.

 Pupils working at greater depth: